 Dada Jyotiriishananda was ordained as a yogic monk in the 1980s in India.
-Since that time, he has taken posts in various overseas countries, often in senior leadership roles.
+Since that time, he has taken posts in various overseas countries, including in Europe, South America and the US, often in senior leadership roles.

-He has authored a book called, Sentient Health: A Blissful Life Through Water and regularly delivers educational seminars for teachers-in-training.
+He has authored a book called Sentient Health: A Blissful Life Through Water and regularly delivers educational seminars for teachers-in-training, students and lay people.
+He is known for his dynamic and informative teaching style.

-Liila has been practising and teaching yoga and meditation for over 30 years.
-Trained in India and the Americas, she has delivered classes and workshops in schools, universities, prisons, adult education settings, hospitals, and online, She holds a Master's degree in Counselling, for which she wrote a thesis on the efficacy of yoga therapy for anxiety.
-Her research work was featured on Southern Cross Television in Australia.
+Lee began practicing yoga as a teenager, learned meditation shortly thereafter and has been teaching ever since.
+Trained in India and the Americas, she has delivered classes and workshops in schools, universities, prisons, adult education settings, hospitals, and online.
+She runs classes for those with addiction, post-partum recovery and other specialist areas.
+She holds a Master's degree in Counseling, for which she wrote a thesis on the efficacy of yoga therapy for anxiety.
+Her research findings were featured on Southern Cross Television in Australia.

-Liila runs yoga and meditation retreats in Australia, Bali and the USA.
+Lee runs yoga and meditation retreats in Australia and the USA.
+She is a registered Yoga Teacher Trainer ERYT 1500 – Senior Level 6 (highest possible category) with Yoga Alliance International and is currently setting up Yoga Teacher Training in Bali.
 She also leads tours to India that include visits to some of the planet's most inspiring spiritual hotspots (see onenessworldtravel.com for more information).

 Arthur Pacheco (Aloka Deva) is a recent immigrant to the US from Brazil, and has been teaching yoga, and specifically Ananda Marga style, for over 15 years.
 He has organized many retreats and trainings in meditation, dance, spiritual philosophy, and a social change theory called PROUT.
 He has also helped lead several community sustainability projects in and around São Paulo.
 Arthur’s favorite way to practice his English is to watch Big Bang Theory.